sepide2005/ai-travel-assistant-core/README.md

-# AI Travel Assistant – Core AI Logic
+# AI Travel Assistant (Simulation)
+A simplified AI system demonstrating how to build a context-aware travel chatbot with structured outputs and intelligent filtering.

 ## Overview
 This repository showcases core AI logic inspired by a real-world travel assistant project.
 The focus is on building a more intelligent and context-aware chatbot for travel recommendations.